Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/detect.md

 <img width="633" height="538" alt="additionalfilesdetect" src="https://github.com/user-attachments/assets/fb314634-0ee6-4d53-aeaa-9511b276c7c1" /><br>

 You do not need to worry about selecting a yolo model path.
 YOLO is the object detection algorithm that we use in the Detect Script, and is usually something the Mothbox team will update on our end.

+## Next Step: Identifying Detected Organisms
+We can now move to the next step of data processing, which is identifying all the organisms we've just detected.
+Head to the next step ["Identify Detections"](https://digital-naturalism-laboratories.github.io/Mothbox/docs/processing/id/) to continue.

 ## Run this Script Manually